Mike Edison: Dirty! Dirty! Dirty!

 Edison's 2011 book Dirty!
 Dirty!
 Dirty!: Of Playboys, Pigs, and Penthouse Paupers, An American Tale of Sex and Wonder was described by journalist and historian Rick Perlstein as "foul-mouthed popular history at its most entertaining."
 Largely a history of American men's magazines, beginning in the 1950s with Hugh Hefner and Playboy and winding its way through the 1960s and 1970s following Hefner's less genteel proegeny, Hustler publisher Larry Flynt, Penthouse publisher Bob Guccione, and Screw founder Al Goldstein, the book covers approximately sixty years of American popular culture and free speech as "viewed from the darkside of the newsstand."
-Also prominently featured in the book are comedian Lenny Bruce and pornographer Ralph Ginzberg among others.
+Also prominently featured in the book are comedian Lenny Bruce and pornographer Ralph Ginzburg among others.
 The book was well received.
 Kirkus called it “an enthusiastic romp,” and LA Weekly noted that, "Edison is a fast enough talker to move the reader quickly into what turns out to be a well-crafted history of censorship and sex."
 Jewish culture website Jewcy praised Edison's tact in handling the subject of pornography, writing, “a prevalent persuasion in the book is Edison's staunch feminism,” and adding that, “he loves people and their freedoms.”

 While working on Dirty!
 Dirty!
 Dirty!, Edison was named a Writer in Residence at the New York Public Library.
 He told PopMatters of the experience, "I went to write and research in my own space at the big library on Fifth Avenue.
 It was the best, walking past the lions and up the stairs to my desk to look at dirty magazines."
 Edison would later lecture on free speech at the Library, as well as the University of Chicago and other venues.

 In November 2011 Ian's Pizza in Chicago honored Edison by naming a pizza after him, the Mike Edison Dirty Pie.